smatechnologies/ibm-i-agent-docs/docs/Files/Agents/IBM-i/LSAM-Software-Maintenance-(PTFs).md

-Clients using library QGPL to store LSAM software components are encouraged to contact their [SMA Technologies]{.GeneralCompanyName} Consultant or SMA Support for advice about converting their library utilization strategies.
-[SMA Technologies]{.GeneralCompanyName} can help the client to eliminate dependence upon the QGPL library.
-Separate
-SMAGPL libraries should be used for each LSAM environment to fully isolate different copies of the LSAM software that are patched to different LSAM PTF levels.
+Clients using library QGPL to store LSAM software components are encouraged to contact their SMA Technologies Consultant or SMA Support for advice about converting their library utilization strategies.
+SMA Technologies can help the client to eliminate dependence upon the QGPL library.
+Separate SMAGPL libraries should be used for each LSAM environment to fully isolate different copies of the LSAM software that are patched to different LSAM PTF levels.